 Clairefontaine is currently the only European manufacturer making its own paper for its own products.
 This guarantees not only consistent quality, but also controls the environmental impact of the manufacturing process.

-Clairefontiane paper is made from pulp and wood by-products from forests independently certified by PEFC or FSC as sustainably managed.
+Clairefontaine paper is made from pulp and wood by-products from forests independently certified.

 Clairefontaine has reduced its water consumption through an advanced recycling method.
 The water is returned to the River Meurthe cleaner than when it arrived at the mill.
 The water is so clean when it is returned to the river people can swim, boat and fish downstream within sight of the mill.